Post Featured Image

 Aggressive Cat?
-The Cat Whisperer Mieshelle Nagelschneider Weighs In On What To Do!
+The Cat Whisperer Explains What To Do!

-In my feline behavior science book, The Cat Whisperer: Why Cats Do What They Do and How to Get Them to Do What You Want, my feline aggression chapter is, by far, the longest chapter in the book.
-The reason for this is there are several types of aggressive cats and many more reasons and circumstances as to why the aggression occurs, and I set out to provide, in a very detailed and organized way, behavior plans and strategies to manage the different forms of feline aggression.
+Mieshelle Nagelschneider is a Cat Whisperer.
+This Harvard-trained feline behaviourist has devoted her life to helping people better understand their cats.
+In her science-based feline behaviour book, The Cat Whisperer: Why Cats Do What They Do and How to Get Them to Do What You Want, the feline aggression chapter is, by far, the longest chapter.
+The reason for this is there are several types of aggressive cats and many more reasons and circumstances as to why the aggression occurs.
+She provides, in a very detailed and organized way, behaviour plans and strategies to manage the different forms of feline aggression.
+Below, she helps you identify the cause of your cat’s aggression and provides clear tips on how to manage your cat’s aggression.

 In my 20 plus years of consulting with cat owners around the world who have aggressive cats, I often find they have not only misunderstood the kind of aggression their cats are displaying, but most importantly, they misapprehend the reason the aggression is being displayed, to begin with, and what to do about it.
 Many feel their cats are bad, do not like them, or are trying to spite or get back at them.
 All of these, of course, is incorrect.